-(3) Exhibits The following exhibits have been or are being filed herewith and are numbered in accordance with Item 601 of Regulation S-K: EXHIBIT INDEX Exhibit No. Description 3.1 Amended and Restated Certificate of Incorporation of the Registrant (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K, filed November 20, 2018).
+Exhibit No. Description 3.1 Amended and Restated Certificate of Incorporation of the Registrant (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K, filed November 20, 2018).
 3.2 Amended and Restated Bylaws of the Registrant (incorporated by reference to Exhibit 3.2 to the Registrant's Current Report on Form 8-K, filed November 20, 2018).
 4.1 Specimen Certificate representing shares of common stock of Registrant (incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form S-1, as amended (File No. 333-226774), originally filed August 10, 2018).
-4.2 Warrant dated May 4, 2017 issued to Liquid Patent Advisors, LLC (incorporated by reference to Exhibit 4.2 to the Registrant's Registration 4.5 Statement on Form S-1, as amended (File No. 333-226774), originally filed August 10, 2018).
-4.3 Warrant dated June 26, 2017 issued to National Securities Corporation (incorporated by reference to Exhibit 4.3 to the Registrant's Registration 4.4 Statement on Form S-1, as amended (File No. 333-226774), originally filed August 10, 2018).
-Form of Under witer's Warrent (incorporated by reference to Euclidean August 10, 2018).
-4.4 Form of Underwriter's Warrant (incorporated by reference to Exhibit 4.4 to the Registrant's Registration Statement on Form S-1, as amended (File No. 333-226774), originally filed August 10, 2018).
-4.5 Warrant dated November 13, 2019 issued to SWK Holdings LLC. (incorporated by reference to Exhibit 4.5 to the Registrant's Annual Report on 7.5 Form 10-K for the year ended December 31, 2019 filed March 5, 2020).
-4.6 Description of Securities of the Registrant (filed herewith).
-10.1 Registration Rights Agreement dated June 19, 2017 by and among the Registrant and certain of its stockholders (incorporated by reference to 10.1 Exhibit 10.2 to the Registrant's Registration Statement on Form S-1, as amended (File No. 333-226774), originally filed August 10, 2018).
+4.2 Form of Underwriter's Warrant (incorporated by reference to Exhibit 4.4 to the Registrant's Registration Statement on Form S-1, as amended (File No. 333-226774), originally filed August 10, 2018).